symopsio/sym-aws-iam-quickstart/README.md

 # Sym AWS IAM Quickstart

-A starter template to get an IAM access workflow set up for your team.
+A starter template to get an AWS IAM access workflow set up for your team.

 ## Tutorial